 Although the character doesn’t have much focus in the short 15-minute episodes, Masuda is voicing a wide variety of random characters for this series from foreigners, to old people, a KADOKAWA’s salesman, between many other characters.

 His acting, just like the acting of all other seiyuu in the series is good to the point that it enhances the comedic elements in this anime.

 He reprised his roles as Kashuu Kiyomitsu in the second season of Touken Ranbu – Zoku Touken Ranbu: Hanamaru – and Eijiro Kirishima in Boku no Hero Academia‘s 3rd season and had minor or supporting roles in anime and animated movies such as Darling in the FranXX, Asa da yo!
 Kaishain, Last Period: Owarinaki Rasen no Monogatari, Midnight Crazy Trail, Inazuma Eleven: Orion no Kokuin, Gakuen Basara, Hataraku Onii-san! no 2!, Gurazeni, Shinkansen Henkei Robo Shinkalion The Animation, 1-nichi Gaishutsuroku Hanchou and Hinomaruzumou.

-Fans worried that the lack of a talent agency backing him up would lead to him gradually disappear from the public eye (common occurrence among seiyuu that turn into freelancers).
+Fans worried that the lack of a talent agency backing him up would lead to him gradually disappearing from the public eye (a common occurrence among seiyuu that turn into freelancers).